maths/moodle-qtype_stack/doc/en/Authoring/Numerical_input.md

 ## TODO

+1. add in support for significant figure checking.
-1. add in support for checking number bases.
+2. add in support for checking number bases.